-Beta-alanine is one of the most popular ingredients for pre-workout supplements.
+Beta-alanine is one of the most popular pre-workout ingredients for homemade pre-workout supplements.
 It’s responsible for giving you the common side effect of a tingling sensation on your skin.

-According to pre-workout study published in the National Center for Biotechnology Information (NCBI), Beta-Alanine supplementation was effective at increasing power output when lifting loads equivalent to the individual’s maximal strength or when working at maximum power output (2).
+According to pre-workout study published in the National Center for Biotechnology Information (NCBI), Beta-Alanine supplementation was effective at increasing power output when lifting loads equivalent to the individual’s maximal strength or when working at maximum power output .

-Beta alanine accomplishes this by reducing the onset of fatigue.
+Beta alanine accomplishes this by reducing the onset of fatigue and muscle soreness.
 It helps muscles recover between sets as well as boosts your focus on the fitness routine.

 The whole process of reducing fatigue and clearing lactic acid from your body means two things will happen:

 Those two benefits are critical for athletes looking to boost their cardio performance, and this is why it's a popular ingredient for Crossfit pre-workout.

 A pre-workout supplement could easily replace your morning coffee with the amount of caffeine it has in it.

-Caffeine helps with awareness, focus, and gives you an energy boost.
+Caffeine in homemade pre-workout helps with awareness, focus, and gives you an energy boost.
 Other benefits include supporting metabolism and improving physical endurance.

 How much caffeine to put in your pre-workout supplement varies from person to person.
 It depends on how sensitive or tolerant your body is towards caffeine.

 Most of the time the range is between 150 milligrams to 500 milligrams.
 Anything more could potentially be unhealthy and lead to undesirable side effects like diarrhea and stomach discomfort, causing muscle soreness and hindering muscle growth.

 It could also affect your sleep schedule and cause you to not fall asleep.
 If you take less than 150 milligrams, then you risk not getting the full benefits of caffeine.

 Don’t forget that this range also needs to include other caffeine drinks you might have throughout a day like energy drinks or coffee.
 Or you could skip caffeine altogether, I know top brands that have pre-workouts free of stimulants.

 Creatine is a substance found naturally in the body but is also found in seafood and red meat.
-Creatine isn’t exactly vegan-friendly which is why synthetic supplements are popular.
+Creatine isn’t exactly vegan-friendly which is why synthetic pre-workout supplements are popular.